tigefa4u/gitlabhq/doc/development/post_deployment_migrations.md

 - Cleaning up data generated due to a bug in GitLab
 - Removing tables
 - Migrating jobs from one Sidekiq queue to another

+### When not to use post migrations

+As described above, post migrations might be useful, however, they are not run during a setup of a new GitLab instance.

+Some examples where these migration are NOT useful:

+- Adding new data to GitLab